Goal: Enhance Virginia’s business climate for entrepreneurs and high-growth technology enterprises.

 The presence and growth of dynamic firms is a key measure of business dynamism.
 Inc. Magazine’s 2016 list of 5000 privately-held fast growing companies included 328 Virginia firms, up substantially from 276 in 2015.
 Among U.S. states, Virginia had the highest number of fast growing firms on a population-adjusted basis for 2016.
 Virginia had 39.0 firms per one million residents compared to less than half that amount (15.5) for the U.S. Among benchmark states, Massachusetts was the closest, with 21.9 fast growing firms per million residents.

 Broadband availability measures the speed and transmission capabilities of the state’s telecommunications infrastructure.
-As more data, knowledge, and market activity migrate online, it is vitally important for businesses and residents to have access to the best available capabilities and tools for accessing and sharing information for education, commerce, healthcare, and an array of other sectors.
+As more data, knowledge, and market activity migrate online, it is vitally important that the public, private and nonprofit sectors obtain the capabilities and tools for accessing and sharing information for education, commerce, healthcare, public safety, and an array of other fields.

-As of May 2016, 90.8% of Virginia residents had broadband coverage defined as a 25 megabits per second (Mbps) or higher download speed.
-This compared to 82.7% of Virginia residents with a similar speed in 2015 and 64.6% in 2012.
+As of May 2017, 91.7% of Virginia residents had broadband coverage; coverage is defined as a 25 megabits per second (Mbps) or higher download speed.
+This compared to 90.8% of Virginia residents with a similar speed in 2016 and 81.5% in 2013.
 In January 2015, the Federal Communications Commission (FCC) updated its broadband benchmark to 25 Mbps for downloads and 3 Mbps for uploads, as the prior standard was considered dated.

 What are the implications?